Research Ireland ADVANCE CRT Research Colloquium, 10th & 11th February 2026

 Lough Leane: We took a delightful lake cruise, soaking in the scenic beauty of the islands.

-Unfortunately, I couldn’t visit the Torc waterfall this time, but I hope to return soon to explore more of this beautiful region.
+Unfortunately, I couldn’t visit the Torc Waterfall this time, but I hope to return soon to explore more of this beautiful region.

 Overall, this summer school was not only a great learning opportunity but also a chance to connect with amazing people and enjoy the breathtaking landscapes of Killarney.